Scituate, Massachusetts: Climate

 In a typical year, Scituate's temperatures fall below 50 F for 184 days per year.
-Annual precipitation is typically 46.4 in per year (high in the US) and snow covers the ground 0 days per year or 0% of the year (the lowest in the US).
-It may be helpful to understand the yearly precipitation by imagining 9 straight days of moderate rain per year.
-The humidity is below 60% for approximately 34.4 days or 9.4% of the year.
+Annual precipitation is typically 46.4 in per year (high for the US).
+It may be helpful to understand the yearly precipitation by imagining nine straight days of moderate rain per year.
+The humidity is below 60% for approximately 34.4 days, or 9.4% of the year.

 The town is highly prone to the effects of nor'easters, major storms that slam the region every winter.
 The strongest of these storms can produce devastating coastal flooding and hurricane force winds in Scituate and other coastal Massachusetts towns.

 Transportation

 There are no divided highways that run through Scituate, but there are two state roads, Route 3A and Route 123.
 The nearest airport to Scituate is Marshfield Municipal Airport.
 The nearest national and international air service can be reached at Logan International Airport in Boston.
 T. F. Green Airport, located outside Providence, Rhode Island, is an alternative to Logan, although it is located farther away.

 The Greenbush Line of the MBTA Commuter Rail begins in Scituate with the Greenbush station, proceeds north to Scituate's second stop, in North Scituate, where it continues to Cohasset and Hingham and finally South Station in Boston.
 The ride into Boston lasts approximately forty- five minutes.

-In late 2015 the GATRA bus program was implemented in Scituate.
+In late 2015, the GATRA bus program was implemented in Scituate.
 The program provides low-cost bus transportation within the town.